Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Scaling limit of the nested exploration

 \subsection{Joint convergence with the random walk encoding}

-By standard facts on lattice walks in the first quadrant (see e.g.\ \cite[Theorem~4]{dw-limit}), $\acute{Z}^n \rta Z'$ in law with respect to the uniform topology.
+By standard facts on lattice walks in the first quadrant (see e.g.\ \cite[Theorem~4]{dw-limit}), {we have that} $\acute{Z}^n \rta Z'$ in law with respect to the uniform topology.
 The main result in this section is the following.